-The Coronavirus pandemic that emerged in March of 2020 adversely affected enrollment at the Community College of Spokane.
-The downturn in enrollment was quick and significant, and continued into fiscal year 2021 and 2022.
+The Coronavirus pandemic that emerged in March of 2020 adversely affected enrollment at the Community Colleges of Spokane.
+The downturn in enrollment was quick and significant, and continued into fiscal years 2021, and 2022.
 It is expected to continue to have an effect on enrollment well into fiscal year 2023.